Main Objectives

 PBN has prepared a new comprehensive policy paper on future development areas of the AI, which includes an application field matrix mentioning the potential key application areas of AI and the relevant technologies to be used.

 A first version of new paper was prepared in early 2019, summing up the state of the art aspects and conditions relevant for artificial intelligence in the region but before stakeholders could act on our findings and recommendations, the global pandemic of COVID-19 hit, and its impacts have reshaped in many aspects of our societies and economies.
 This report, updated and re-written to reflect on the changes and challenges of the last 2.5 years aims to continue the work of AI perspectives in the Danube Region, taking into account not only the regional specificities but also the lessons we have learnt from the pandemic.
-Danube_Region_Artificial_Intelligence_2021 December_fv_ with correct layout
+Report 2021

 This policy paper was presented and explained to the members.
 The objective is that every WG member, based on their priorities and competence shall choose and decide which application area they would like to work in, and based on the feedbacks leaders and contributors shall be defined in each area.

-The main objective of the Artificial intelligence WG is absolutely corresponding with the Digital Europe Programme published by the European Commission in 2019 (https://ec.europa.eu/digital-single-market/en/news/digital-europe-programme-proposed-eu92-billion-funding-2021-2027).
+The main objective of the Artificial intelligence WG is absolutely corresponding with the Digital Europe Programme by the European Commission of 2019.

 The programme will boost investments in supercomputing, artificial intelligence, cybersecurity, advanced digital skills, and ensuring a wide use of digital technologies across the economy and society.
 Its goal is to improve Europe’s competitiveness in the global digital economy and increase its technological autonomy.